 When developing your content marketing strategy, you’ve undoubtedly focused on a number of success metrics to measure how your content is performing.
-From pageviews to bounce rate and average time on site these metrics drive how you evaluate content.
+From pageviews to bounce rate and average time on site these metrics drive how you evaluate content and showcase your audience or user engagement.

 Good metrics coupled with keyword research and SEO efforts increase your search engine results page (SERP) ranking.
 Catchy headlines and intriguing meta-descriptions spark immediate interest leading to increased site traffic.